Alfred George Hinds: Celebrity status

 In 1966, Hinds published a personal account of his escapes and his clashes with the English legal system, titled Contempt of Court.
 His notorious jail breaks from three high security prisons and his successful libel case earned Hinds celebrity status.
 He soon became a sought-after speaker criticizing the English legal system.
 When invited to take part in a debate before the Polytechnic (now University of Westminster) Students' Union by President Owen Spencer-Thomas in 1967, he was confronted by another attempt to deprive him of his liberty.
 During a drink in a nearby pub after the debate, he was kidnapped by six students for a rag week stunt and frogmarched along a couple of streets to a basement room in the college.
 Hinds yet again foiled his captors after securing a bunch of keys and turning the lock on them.

 Hinds later became a member of Mensa, becoming secretary of the Channel Islands' Mensa Society.
+He also became a consultant for the UK's justice system, helping to close various loopholes and address other issues.

 Hinds is mentioned in Joe Orton's diary in January 1967 because the film director Lewis Gilbert asked Orton to write a screenplay for a film based on Hinds' book Contempt of Court.
 Orton turned Gilbert down and the film was never made.

 Hinds's official release from prison in 1964 was marked by a cartoon by Giles in the Sunday Express.